tildeee/oo-ride-share/README.md

 id|The Driver's ID number
 name|The name of the Driver
-vehicle\_identification|The driver's Vehicle Identification Number (VIN Number), Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number status|Indicating availability, a driver's availability should be either `:AVAILABLE` or `:UNAVAILABLE`
+vehicle\_identification|The driver's Vehicle Identification Number (VIN Number), Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number trips | A list of trips the driver has gone on. status|Indicating availability, a driver's availability should be either `:AVAILABLE` or `:UNAVAILABLE`

 Each `Driver` instance is able to: